Kgotso-Koete/foodTasker-restaurant-web-app/README.md

   - Add meals to the menu (URL: `api_baseURL/restaurant/meal/add`)
   - Edit meals after clicking on a meal name (URL: `api_baseURL/restaurant/meal/edit/`)
 - Report page where restaurants can view revenue and other statistics (URL: `api_baseURL/restaurant/report/`)
+- Customers page where restaurants can view customers by order volume (URL: `api_baseURL/restaurant/customers/`)
+- Drivers page where restaurants can view drivers by order volume (URL: `api_baseURL/restaurant/drivers/`)

 ---

 ### How to run the code